Characterization of input-to-output stability for infinite-dimensional systems: Introduction

 Trajectory-based small-gain theorems for interconnections of two IOS systems have been obtained in \cite{JTP94} and generalized to interconnections of $n \in \N$ IOS systems in \cite{Jiang2008}.
 Lyapunov-based small-gain theorems for couplings of $n$ interconnected IOS systems have been reported in \cite[Sec.
 3.3.4]{Rueffer2007}.

-\textbf{Infinite dimensional IOS theory.} In time-delay context, IOS serves for controller design in networked systems, which is applied to teleoperating systems, though in this case only weaker than IOS properties for the control system are obtained \cite{Polushin2013}.
-The work \cite{Gruene2022} develops finite dimensional observer-based controllers for a linear reaction-diffusion system.
-In \cite{Karafyllis2011a, Bao2018}, small-gain theorems are presented which are tailored for the so-called maximum formulation of the IOS property.
-For time-delay systems, Lyapunov characterizations of IOS were developed (cf. \cite{Chaillet2023}).
+\textbf{Infinite-dimensional IOS theory.} In time-delay context, IOS serves for controller design in networked systems, which is applied to teleoperating systems, though in this case only weaker than IOS properties for the control system are obtained \cite{Polushin2013}.
+The work \cite{Gruene2022} develops finite-dimensional observer-based controllers for a linear reaction-diffusion system.
+In \cite{KaJ11, Bao2018}, small-gain theorems are presented which are tailored for the so-called maximum formulation of the IOS property.
+For time-delay systems, Lyapunov characterizations of IOS were developed (cf. \cite{CKPW23}).